alicewonders/Novosibirsk-region-sights/README.md

 # Novosibirsk-region-sights
-School project.
-Was made in
+School project was made in 2013